nekonaute/roborobo3/roborobo3/_README.txt

 - agent*: a 32x32 robot image, with 8 sensors (khepera-like)
 - miniagent*: a 5x5 robot image, with 8 sensors (sensor belt)

+When creating an image, be very very careful about the values of pixels.

 [-n].